wp-plugins/breezing-forms/readme.txt

 [Documentation](http://crosstec.de/en/support/breezingforms-documentation.html "View Documentation") |
 [Support Forum](http://crosstec.de/en/forums/51-breezingforms-for-wordpress.html)

-[Breezing Forms](http://crosstec.de/en/wordpress-forms-download.html) is a professional form builder for WordPress and suited for both, beginners and experts.
+[Breezing Forms](http://crosstec.de/en/wordpress-forms-download.html) is a professional form builder to create custom forms for WordPress and suited for both, beginners and experts.
 You may create from simple to very sophisticated and complex multi step forms as it provides a clever interface to add and manage form elements quickly -- while quick means easy.

 The admin ui feels like home in WordPress and helps you to keep track of your form structure.
 No matter if simple or complex forms, you never get lost in the process and this makes it a huge advantage over classic drag-from-left-to-right form builders.